First time home buyer guide

 Buying your first home can be a daunting process.
 Whether it’s the the unfamiliar jargon or the huge sums of money at stake, it’s only natural to feel out of your depth at some point throughout the process.

 Relax.
 Help is at hand with our essential first time buyer guide.
-You’ll find everything you need to know – from how to get started with the home-buying process to the timeline of events after your offer is accepted.
-We even have a property jargon buster to help you to translate those perplexing property-speak words ahead of time.
+You’ll find everything you need to know – from how to get started with the home-buying process, to the timeline of events after your offer is accepted.
+On our website, you'll even find a property jargon buster to help you to translate those perplexing property-speak words ahead of time.

 Getting started with the home-buying process

 Your estate agent will fast become your best friend throughout the buying process.
 They’re here to guide you through the buying process, answering your questions and will act as your go-between with the seller, giving you one less thing to worry about.

 When you register with us, we’ll listen to your requirements and advise you of the best possible matches plus some alternative options that could suit you just as well.
 Our local knowledge is second to none – so even if you’re new to Kent, we’ll guide you through the local schools, transport and general feel of the area.

 Did you know that 95% of property searches begin online?
 While nothing is better than seeing your next home in person, browsing through property listings online can help you to create a shortlist of houses or flats you’d like to see.

 We list all of our properties on Rightmove, Zoopla, Primelocation and On The Market – making these websites an excellent place to start.
 What’s more, you can even experience a virtual tour for some properties on our website, allowing you to fully explore every nook and cranny from the comfort of your couch.